kchristensen/slappd/README.md

 ## Running Slappd

-### Docker Hub
+### GitHub Container Registry

-Slappd is available on [Docker Hub](https://hub.docker.com/r/kchristensen/slappd), so you don't have to build it if you don't want to.
+Slappd is available on the [GitHub Container Registry](https://github.com/features/packages), so you don't have to build it if you don't want to.
 You can simply add this to your crontab, and after you've edited the config, you're off.

-`*/5 * * * * docker run --name slappd --rm -v ${HOME}/.config/slappd:/home/slappd/.config/slappd kchristensen/slappd > /dev/null 2>&1`
+`*/5 * * * * docker run --name slappd --rm -v ${HOME}/.config/slappd:/home/slappd/.config/slappd ghcr.io/kchristensen/slappd > /dev/null 2>&1`

  **Note:** The config file is not stored in the container, because it contains stateful information in between runs that would not persist otherwise.